 Sometimes it’s the simple board games we played as children that are still the most fun.
-Here’s an overview of trouble rules for your old-school gaming pleasure.
+Here’s an overview of trouble game rules for your old-school gaming pleasure.

 Trouble is a simple enough game at first glance.
 This unique title was designed for two to four people to play at the same time.